otreva/personal-assistant/docs/ops.md

-# Graphiti Operations Guide
+# Personal Assistant Operations Guide

-This document outlines day-to-day operational tasks for running Graphiti in a local environment, including observability, data hygiene, and backup/restore workflows.
+This document outlines day-to-day operational tasks for running Personal Assistant (powered by Graphiti) in a local environment, including observability, data hygiene, and backup/restore workflows.

 ## 1. Health Monitoring

-- Run `graphiti sync status` to view a textual dashboard summarising the last successful run for Gmail, Drive, Calendar, Slack, and MCP.
+- Run `python -m graphiti.cli sync status` to view a textual dashboard summarising the last successful run for Gmail, Drive, Calendar, Slack, and MCP.
 - Append `--json` to emit the raw payload for scripting integrations.
 - Start the lightweight health service by embedding `graphiti.health.create_health_app()` into a WSGI/FastAPI runner.
 The `/health` endpoint returns a JSON document with last run timestamps, error counters, and overall status (`ok`, `stale`, or `error`).
 - Investigate any source marked as `stale` (no run within two polling intervals) or `error` (non-zero error count).